clulab/nlp-reading-group/conference_summaries/emnlp2022.md

 ### Investigating Reasons for Disagreement in Natural Language Inference
 **Mihai's comments**: Disagreements in NLI annotations are not necessarily bad.
 They create a taxonomy that captures systematic disagreements in annotations in MNLI.
 Multilabel classification can better capture different interpretations.

+### Diff-Explainer: Differentiable Convex Optimization for Explainable Multi-hop Inference
+**Mihai's comments**: A fully differentiable approach for multi-hop QA that is (partially) inspired by Vikas's AutoROCC!
+They approximate TupleILP using SDP.
+The results show minor but consistent improvements over AutoROCC on ARC and World Tree.
+(Relevant to Pere J, Vikas)

+### Meta-Learning the Difference: Preparing Large Language Models for Efficient Adaptation
+**Mihai's comments**: This paper addresses the domain adaptation of LMs during fine-tuning.
+They propose several improvements for meta-learning, MAML in particular, which make it overfit less.
+They should some small improvements for summarization over pre-training + fine-tuning.
+(Relevant to Shahriar)

+### Learning Fair Representations via Rate-Distortion Maximization
+**Mihai's comments**: They introduce gender balance in LMs without a drop in accuracy for downstream tasks.

+###
+**Mihai's comments**:

 ###
 **Mihai's comments**: